MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/best-practices/purview-checklist.md

 - Prepare your Azure subscription to deploy the data management landing zone with Azure Purview.
   - Define which subscription will be used.
-  - Register required Azure Resource Providers.
+  - Register required Azure resource providers.
-  - Review and update the Azure Policy assigned to allow deployment of Azure Storage, Azure EventHub namespace, and Azure Purview Accounts.
+  - Review and update the Azure Policy assigned to allow deployment of Azure Storage, Azure eventhub namespace, and Azure Purview accounts.
   - Validate if the Azure Purview account has access to a data source subscription to register and scan data sources.
-  - If needed, assign required access to key vault secrets to Azure Purview account's managed identity.
+  - If needed, assign required access to Key Vault secrets to Azure Purview account's managed identity.
-  - For on-premises and infrastructure as a service (IaaS) data sources, create credentials and map to key vault's secrets in Azure Purview.
+  - For on-premises and infrastructure as a service (IaaS) data sources, create credentials and map to Key Vault's secrets in Azure Purview.
-  - Generate and register Integration Runtime for data sources inside IaaS or on-premises VMs.
+  - Generate and register integration runtime for data sources inside IaaS or on-premises VMs.
-  - If there's multiple environments, such as production and non-production, prepare to deploy the respective data management landing zones with Azure Purview accounts.
+  - If there's multiple environments, such as production and nonproduction, prepare to deploy the respective data management landing zones with Azure Purview accounts.

 - Import your glossary terms to Azure Purview and define the formatting.
 Use an Azure Purview default template or create new term templates in Azure Purview.